-Now through August 31, 2019, SunTrust is offering 0.50% off your interest rate on a new Custom Choice Loan®*.
+Now extended through September 30, 2019, SunTrust is offering 0.50% off your interest rate on a new Custom Choice Loan®*.
 The Custom Choice Loan can help pay for college with a loan made just for you.
 Available to undergrads and graduate students, the Custom Choice Loan provides money for tuition, housing and other school expenses — along with benefits you won’t find elsewhere.

 UNDERGRADUATE & GRADUATE STUDENT LOAN FEATURES

 - For a limited time, get a 0.50% interest rate discount*

 - Apply online in as little as 15 minutes